Parable of the Renegades [BETA Version]

 So... he’s more of a punching bag?
 Then he must have exhausted his opponents before he dealt the finishing blow!”

 The Underground Arena was very spacious to compensate for every fighter who competed in matches, especially the Battle Royales.
 Lucas laid himself down on a long wooden bench in the arena’s locker room.
 His entire well-being was in horrible pain.
 From all the hits he had taken, to the moments he chose to attack.
 All of this accumulated into becoming the extreme agony he could only wait to go away.
 He needed some time to rest and recover his energy, so he closed his eyes and hoped his unawareness would allow time to fly...

-...Only to jolt awake in shock when a hand landed itself on his shoulder.
+...Only to jolt awake in shock when a hand landed on his shoulder.

 “There you are.
 Congratulations on your phenomenal victory!”
 A voice rang in.

-His breathing had gone haggard from the shock alone, Lucas sprang his eyes open to a man with short and waxed black hair and a small goatee who appeared to be in his late twenties.
-He was also dressed in a business suit.
+His breathing had gone haggard from the shock alone, Lucas sprang his eyes open to a man with short and waxed black hair and a small goatee.
+He appeared to be in his late twenties and was also dressed in a business suit.
 Recognizing that man as the arena’s announcer (the 5th one to be exact), Lucas slowly pushed his hands down from behind him and forced himself to sit up while trying to calm down his nerves.

 “Here’s your cash prize.
 For lasting twenty-seven hours, you have won $27,000!”
 The older man said as he handed him said money.

 The older man sat next to him.

 “I’m very surprised you actually withstood more than a day.
 Most people would be dead within a quarter of that.”

 Lucas slumped back down at a steady pace to gently lay down on the bench.
 “Well… I’ve always had a strange bit of an aptitude.
-Been getting beaten black and blue for as far as I can remember," he said, letting one hand wipe some of the sweat off his face.
+Been getting beaten black and blue for as far as I can remember,” he said, letting one hand wipe some sweat off his face.

 “You know, if you keep getting results like this, I don’t think you would need to get a job.
-You’re in high school, right?
+You’re in high school, right?”